Tessa Lena is a strongly opinionated musician living in New York. She is a classically trained pianist and singer, born and raised in Moscow.

-As a teenager, Tessa had the honor of performing her own composition (entitled ‘In Defense of the Environment’) at the Moscow Conservatory, and wanted to be a geneticist.
+As a teenager, Tessa had the honor of performing her own composition at the Moscow Conservatory, and wanted to be a geneticist.

-As her interests expanded to Tibetan music and language, she headed to Lhasa with a backpack to study and do research.
+As her interests expanded to Tibetan music and language, she headed to Lhasa with a backpack to do a field study in linguistics and enthomusicology.

 After being attacked by a sex trafficker in Southern China and successfully fighting him off, Tessa settled in Chicago.

-When Tessa moved to New York, she started a new band, Tessa Makes Love, along with occasional collaborations by Ian McDonald.
+After a few years in Chicago, Tessa moved to New York and started a new band, Tessa Makes Love, along with occasional collaborations by Ian McDonald.

-In 2013, her music video “Spente Le Stelle” received over a million very useful views on YouTube although the jury is still out on how many people realized that the video was a satire making fun of sexual objectification.
+In 2013, her music video “Spente Le Stelle” received over a million very useful views on YouTube although the jury is still out on how many people realized that the video was a satire.
 Alas, the world keeps spinning, and it is still imperfect!

-In 2016, Tessa organized a conference in Brooklyn dedicated to artistic dignity, social power and corporate responsibility.
+In 2016, Tessa started Coalition for Artistic Dignity and organized a conference in Brooklyn dedicated to artistic dignity, social power and corporate responsibility.

 In early 2017, she released an album titled ‘Tessa Fights Robots,’ you can listen and buy it here.